Skip to main content

 The Lord of the Rings: The Fellowship of the Ring (2001)

-At the heart of storytelling is a desire to live vicariously through the exciting endeavors that we see play out on screen.
-But there have been patterns in who gets to be projected on the big screen.
+At the heart of storytelling is a desire to live vicariously through the exciting, romantic, and liberating endeavors that play out on the big screen.
+But there have been patterns in who gets to be projected onto that screen.
 Hollywood has long reflected the stratified society from which it is born, and in that way, it has always favored white performers and white audiences.
-POC characters, when they’re allowed to be onscreen at all, have been shunted to minor character status and vulnerable to stereotypes.
+POC characters, when they’re allowed to be onscreen at all, have historically been shunted to minor character status and vulnerable to stereotypes.
 It’s only been in recent years that Hollywood has earnestly attempted to foundationally address these concerns, and there’s still a long way to go.

-In addition to blackness itself, many characteristics associated with historically marginalized communities (and black culture specifically) are penalized in mainstream Hollywood.
+Many characteristics associated with historically marginalized communities (and Black culture specifically) are also penalized in mainstream Hollywood.
 African-American performers are pressured to straighten their curly hair or even anglicize their names to make them more palatable to white audiences.
 For years, actress Thandiwe Newton went by the more “acceptable” Thandie Newton and only reclaimed the more African spelling in 2021.
-Film history has denied audiences black and white the opportunity to see blackness linked with beauty, dignity, or heroism.
+Film history has denied audiences Black and white the opportunity to see Blackness linked with beauty, dignity, or heroism.

 “Obscured among a sea of enraptured faces, I sat fixated on what an adolescent version of myself would have never thought possible.
 Call me a skeptic, but the over-abundance of heroes, idols and icons that more often than not looked nothing like me eventually allowed my psyche to slip into the dangerous notion that perhaps the way I looked was not in line with how the rest of the world saw a ‘protagonist” …